F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

 ## Prerequisites and configuration notes
 The following are prerequisites for the F5 2-NIC CFT:
   - An AWS VPC with three subnets:
-    - Management subnet (called Public in the AWS UI)
+    - Management subnet (called Public in the AWS UI).
+The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
-    - External subnet (called Private in the AWS UI)
+    - External subnet (called Private in the AWS UI).
     - NAT instance and associated network interface for network translation.
-  - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)
+  - Key pair for SSH access to BIG-IP VE (you can create or import in AWS).
   - An AWS Security Group with the following inbound rules:
-    - Port 22 for SSH access to the BIG-IP VE
+    - Port 22 for SSH access to the BIG-IP VE.
-    - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility
+    - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility.
-    - A port for accessing your applications via the BIG-IP virtual server
+    - A port for accessing your applications via the BIG-IP virtual server.
   - This solution uses the SSH key to enable access to the BIG-IP system.
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
   - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
   -	If you are using the *Licensing using BIG-IQ* template only:
-    - This solution only supports only BIG-IQ versions 5.0 and 5.1.
+    - This solution only supports only BIG-IQ versions 5.0 - 5.3.
     - You must have your BIG-IQ password (only, no other content) in a file in your S3 bucket.
 The template asks for the full path to this file.
     - We strongly recommend you set the AWS user account permissions for the S3 bucket and the object containing the BIG-IQ password to **Read, Write** only.
 Do **NOT** enable public permissions for *Any authenticated user* or *Everyone*.